 The Presidential Fellowship program was awarded the 2013 Conference of Southern Graduate Schools (CSGS) and Educational Testing Service Award for Excellence and Innovation in Graduate Admissions.
 CSGS is a consortium of more than two hundred graduate schools from the southern region of the United States.

-Current USC Presidential Fellows comprise a varied group of nearly 100 talented scholars from a range of institutions, disciplines, and backgrounds.
-Grounded in a spirit of collaboration, Fellows benefit from an engaged community through their participation in an innovative progression of seminars and professional development workshops (GRAD 801) led by the Senior Associate Dean of The Graduate School.
+Current USC Presidential Fellows comprise a varied group of 83 talented scholars from a range of institutions, disciplines, and backgrounds.
+To date, 159 students from 38 academic programs in 9 colleges have participated.
+Grounded in a spirit of collaboration, Fellows benefit from an engaged community through their participation in an innovative progression of seminars and professional development workshops (GRAD 801) led by the Senior Associate Dean of the Graduate School.
 Spanning four years, these seminars create an interactive network among able students in a wide variety of research areas.

 Nominees must have applied for admission to a doctoral or MFA program at USC and have met all unit criteria for acceptance.
 Nominating units assemble and upload for the Graduate School: the student’s relevant academic information (i.e. test scores, GPA, etc.); a personal statement or writing sample from the student nominee; and a brief letter from the graduate director outlining the candidate’s merits and the likely source of base support from the department or program.
 Any program that nominates two or more students must rank the nominees.